samhains/samhains.github.io/blog/_posts/temp/2018-10-23-heterotopias.md

 An example from his 'Park of Four Elements':
 *"Identical in size to the first square but sunken below surface level is "Desert," an artificial reconstruction of an Egyptian landscape, simulating its dizzying conditions: a pyramid, a small oasis, and the fire organ — a steel frame with innumerable outlets for flames of different intensity, color, and heat.
 It is played at night to provide a pyrotechnic spectacle visible from all parts of the Strip, a nocturnal sun.

 At the end of tour linear caves, mirage machines project images of desirable ideals.
 Those in the Desert who enter the tubes run to reach these beatific images.
 But actual contact can never be established: they run on a belt that moves in the opposite direction at a speed that increases as the distance between mirage and runner shrinks.
-The frustrated energies and desires will have to be channeled into sublimated activities”
+The frustrated energies and desires will have to be channelled into sublimated activities”

 Side note:  These modernist, utopian architectural projects from the 60s and 70s bare a striking resemblance to the design of roleplaying worlds for Dungeons and Dragons (and related games).
 This connection is something that I might explore in the implementation.*